Mechanical Development Engineers

 You will demonstrate excellent communication and interpersonal skills, a highly organised approach to work, be self-motivated, innovative and inquisitive, with a desire to gain new skills in a broad range of areas.

-To be considered for this position you will have the above skills and experience as well as the following:
+To be considered at the Senior Engineer level you will have the above skills and experience as well as the following:

 You will be qualified to degree level, possibly chartered engineer status and with significant experience in an area of responsibility, managing and directing staff engaged on development projects.